tannerpace/MowerDoorActuator/README.md

 ## License
 MIT
 This project is provided as-is without any warranty.
+This project was inspired by a Reddit thread in /r Segwaynavimow

 ---